 It might sound hard to believe, but a few minutes every 30 days could mean the difference between you reaching your financial goals or not.

-“Small changes lead to big results,” said Taylor Squeglia, a personal finance coach who specializes in budgeting and who recently dedicated a podcast episode to this subject.
+“Small changes lead to big results,” said Taylor Squeglia, a personal finance coach who specializes in budgeting and dedicated an entire podcast episode to this specific subject.
 “The first small change should be evaluating your spending monthly or quarterly.
 I encourage my clients to do this monthly and create goals based on the spending.
 Another small change is to take a high spending category and cut it back a little at a time.
-For example, if your groceries are a high spend category then evaluate what you spend weekly, and see if you could cut it back by $30.
+For example, if your groceries are a high spend category then evaluate what you spend weekly and see if you could cut it back by $30.
 That is a small amount that leads to over $1,500 saved a year.”

 You can find comprehensive energy-conservation tips at the Department of Energy’s Energy Saver website.

 Yellen cited studies that have linked a conscious practice of gratitude — such as writing in a gratitude journal for a few minutes every morning — with beneficial effects on people’s health, relationships, emotional well-being and careers.